-This guide gives you horticulture-backed care data for 12 proven plants, organised by where you’ll grow them.
-Whether you need low-maintenance indoor plants, easy-care plants for a shaded office, or a drought-tolerant balcony display, every profile here includes specific watering frequency, light range, soil type, and a professional tip you won’t find on the label.
-Want to enhance your workspace?
+This book provides horticulture-backed care information for 12 confirmed plants arranged according to their intended growing location.
+Every profile here contains specified watering frequency, light range, soil type, and a professional suggestion you won’t find on the label, whether you require low-maintenance indoor plants, easy-care plants for a shaded workplace, or a drought-tolerant balcony display.Do you want to improve your workspace?
 Check out our guide on best plants for office decoration to create a fresh and productive environment.

 Choosing plants that fit your real schedule — not your ideal one — yields better outcomes for you and the plant.
 Here’s what the research and horticultural data consistently show: